 Understand the Deal

-You’ve done your research and selected the company in which you want to invest.
+You’ve researched and selected the company you want to invest money in small business.
 Now what?

 It’s important you fully understand what the company’s value is and what your deal structure will look like.
 The deal structure refers to what the company is planning to offer you in exchange for your investment.
 How do both of these things compare to that of the company’s competitors?